azarketa/Thermodynamics-theoretical-pills/source/09_Energy_work_and_heat.md

 :::

-:::{admonition} Note — etymology of “polytropic”
+:::{admonition} Note: etymology of “polytropic”
 :class: note, dropdown
 The word **“polytropic”** comes from the Greek *poly* (πολύ, “many”) and *tropos* (τρόπος, “way” or “manner”).
 It literally means “many ways,” reflecting that a polytropic process can occur in **many possible manners** depending on the exponent $n$, each representing a distinct mode of energy exchange between pressure and volume.
 :::